Swedish scientists successfully implant 3D-printed human cartilage cells in baby mice

 Gatenholm adds, hopefully, “It will have a great impact on healthcare for tissue regeneration and implementation.
 I think the first breakthrough will be of the skin and then the cartilage and then the bone.”
 Beyond that, the technology could some day also be used for even more complex human parts like organs.

 Gatenholm cites a paper from February of last year in his discussion.
-In it, a team of researchers including Medicine professor Anthony Atala detail how they’ve used 3D bioprinting to construct bone and muscle, using computer imaging to “translat[e] the model into a program that controls the motions of the printer nozzles, which dispense cells to discrete locations.
+In it, a team of researchers, including regenerative medicine professor Anthony Atala, detail how they’ve used 3D bioprinting to construct bone and muscle using computer imaging to “translat[e] the model into a program that controls the motions of the printer nozzles, which dispense cells to discrete locations.

-Similarly, 3D modeling in the form of CAD (computer aided design) files can be used by the printer to create for better anatomical pieces than plastic surgery modeling.
+Similarly, 3D modeling in the form of CAD (computer-aided design) files can be used by the printer to create better anatomical pieces than plastic surgery modeling.

-The process is still ways from becoming a viable reality for future reconstructive surgery, including all of the regulatory approvals that come with implementing this sort of invasive procedure.
+The process is still a ways from becoming a viable reality for future reconstructive surgery, including all of the regulatory approvals that come with implementing of this sort of invasive procedure.
 But the team’s work marks a promising step in the process, which could some day extend beyond cartilage to other key human tissue.

 0